holepunchto/bare/README.md

 #### `Bare.on('teardown')`

 Emitted after the process or current thread has terminated and before the JavaScript environment is torn down.
 Additional work must not be scheduled from a `teardown` event listener.
-Bare itself will register `teardown` event listeners to join dangling threads and unload native addons.

 > [!IMPORTANT]
 >